An evening at Hirosaki Castle

 In 1950, under the new cultural properties protection system, all surviving structures in the castle (with the exception of the East Gate of the 3rd Bailey) were named National Important Cultural Properties.
 In 1952, the grounds received further protection with their nomination as a National Historic Site.
 In 1953, after reconstruction, the East Gate of the 3rd Bailey also gained ICP status, giving a total of nine structures within the castle with such protection.

 It was late, so we went back the same way passing the now illuminated Kitanokuruwa North Gate.

 Hirosaki to Aomori

-After a wonderful evening in Hirosaki, we walked back to the station to catch the train to Aomori Station.
+After a wonderful evening at the Hirosaki Castle grounds, we walked back to the station to catch the train to Aomori Station.

 It was almost 9 pm by the time we reached Aomori Station.
 Luckily for us our Hotel was a just a couple of minutes away from the station.